liuggio/xwc-sandbox/ABSTRACT-TODO.md

 #Association Class "PageJoinMote" implemented like an Entity
- * is an implementation of ManyToMany between Page and Mote, however, between the two entities have add the association class with extra columns and Tag tagOrder.
+ * is an implementation of ManyToMany between Page and Mote, however, between the two entities have add the association class with extra columns: Tag, tagOrder.
 Tag indicates where Mote will have to be positiones and tagOrder indicates the order in its group tag.
    * page: Page
    * mote: Mote